Complaint: Man allegedly raped girl; molested another

-A man was placed under arrest after being accused of raping and molesting two girls known to him.
+A man has been arrested and charged on allegations of sexual assault on two girls known to him.

 Melvin Sablan Leon Guerrero Jr., 25, was charged with three counts of first-degree criminal sexual conduct as a first-degree felony, attempted first-degree criminal sexual conduct as a first-degree felony, three counts of second-degree criminal sexual conduct as a first-degree felony, and three counts of third-degree criminal sexual conduct as a second-degree felony.